4ms/stm32mp1-baremetal/README.md

 The u-boot bootloader must be built once, and loaded once onto an SD Card, which is inserted into the OSD32 board.
-You probably won't need to think about it ever again after that, unless your hardware changes substantially.  :
+You probably won't need to think about it ever again after that, unless your hardware changes substantially (or you start to use the M4 core).
 The application ultimately needs to live on the SD Card as well, but it can be flashed into RAM using an SWD flasher, making debugging much easier than having to copy files to an SD Card each time the code is changed.

 You can include this repo as a submodule into your project, or just copy it in.